By Jesse Richardson

 - Contacted bloggers, reviewers, Instagrammers, and other social influencers I planned to reach out to and offer a box

-- Identified similar niche publications/pages that I might trade exposure with
+- Identified similar niche publications and pages with which I might trade exposure

 - Studied videos about Facebook ads and asked friends who had seen success for tips